Discover more from Polemics

 Instead of the oppressive nature of cyberpunk, think of multipolarity.

-What sounds like something on the fringes of the political left, is actually a political movement for conserving humanity.
+What sounds like something on the fringes of the political left, is a political movement for conserving humanity.
 As Morton explains, "One goal of Dark Ecology is to make agrilogistic space speak and so to imagine how we can make programs that speak differently, that would form the substructure of a logic of future coexistence."
 (Morton, Dark Ecology, 2016, pg.
 46).
 This is where the non-human can co-exist with the human, as there is no need for oppression, and rather, there should be only a "coexistence."
 All is a creation of life, the soul drive of any political movement.

-Morton further explains the concept,
+Morton further explains the concept,1

 Accordingly, this is also a divide against Design Research, as Design Research focuses on a human-centric object-oriented ontology, which puts human existence over the existence of non-human objects.
 For an artist, this can come in handy, as expressed through the work of Don Norman's The Design of Everyday Things, and how the non-human can be expressed with human aid.
 For example, Game Design relies on human-centric design with non-human objects.

-Synthetic landscapes or Design Research, we have came to an intersection between two different opposing parities and art movements.
+Synthetic landscapes or Design Research, we have come to an intersection between two different opposing parties and art movements.
 Both, however, acknowledge that "the Anthropocene," or, the human-centric era, is in trouble.
 We must acknowledge the existence of artificial intelligence.
-Either we are nice to it, or that we rule over it.
+Either we are nice to it, or we rule over it.
 The latter will shift the political meaning of social justice, as the political left will care about the egalitarian rights of the robotic.
 Meanwhile, the political right will focus on Borgmann's Christianity and managerialism.